rmjordas/awesome-vue/content/projects-using-vue-js/apps-websites.md

 - [U Can Stock](https://www.ucanstock.com/) - U.S. stock market information platform for Korean.
 It's built with Vue, Vuex, Vuetify, Nuxt and Firebase
 - [Nipashe](https://nipashe.netlify.app/) - "Nipashe" is a Swahili word that means "Inform me".
 Nipashe is a web app built in Vue + Vuex(state management) + Vue-Router(navigation) that gives a tally/statistics on the current COVID19 infections across the world based on the WHO
 - [DevSnap.me](https://devsnap.me) - A website that helps web developers find tons of free and open source HTML, CSS, and JavaScript assets
-- [EasyPeasyMemes](https://easy-peasy-memes.netlify.app/) - EasyPeasyMemes is a Browser extension and a web app to help you generate Memes easier and faster
 - [Pexies](https://github.com/canersevince/Pexies) - Pexies is a personal photo gallery built on Pexels API.
 You can see curated/randomized pictures, and add them to your favourites
 - [Wammes Gifts](https://www.wammes-gifts.nl) - Wammes Gifts helps you find the perfect gift
 - [Back Home/回家](https://flights.vincentc.us/) - A flight searching engine for the flights from oversea to China Mainland (and China to oversea) that still fly during COVID-19
-- [Built With Nuxt](https://builtwithnuxt.com/) - Showcase of projects and websites made with NuxtJS, the intuitive VueJS Framework.
 - [Deadlines](https://deadlines.vercel.app) - An offline, simple deadline tracker made with Vue.js and localForage
 - [Scraperbox](https://scraperbox.com) - Undetectable web scraping API.
 Built with Laravel and Vue
-- [ThemeMockup](https://thememockup.com) - UI Resource for Designer.
-Built with Nuxt and TailwindCSS.
-- [Lowongan Jatim](https://lowonganjatim.com) - Job Portal websites for Jawa Timur Region, in Indonesia.
-Built with Nuxt and TailwindCSS.
-- [Datelist](https://datelist.io) - Online booking widget.
-Add it to your website to take appointments online
 - [Darwin Analytics](https://www.darwin.so) - Tool for measuring and optimizing your site.
 Built with Vue3 and Vite
 - [Pinterest video downloader](https://www.pinterestdownloder.video/) - Tool for Downloading pinterest videos in HD
 - [Scrumfast](https://www.scrumfast.com) - Extremely intuitive project management scrum tool